bmmtstb/manim-meshes/README.md

 The more advanced `FastManimMesh` from `opengl_mesh` uses a custom shader which needs to be inserted into the base manim implementation at this time!
 But therefore it can render enormous meshes fast.
 The `TriangleManim2DMesh` from `triangle_mesh` implements further functions that are only reasonable for triangle meshes. (e.g. Delaunay)

-All these Mesh-Renders are based on out own `Mesh`-Class, in `data_models`, which should implement a multitude of functions
+All these Mesh-Renders are based on the `Mesh`-Class, in `data_models`, which should implement a multitude of basic Mesh-functions.
+If you have the feeling something is missing, feel free to add it.

 [//]: #  (TODO create basic use-case with code)